-CJS 8910 Doctoral Tutorial in Judaic Studies 6 credits, repeatable Directed independent research on some aspect of the f to doctoral and advanced students, subject to the consen- be repeated by matriculated doctoral students.
-BIE 8910 Doctoral Tutorial in Biblical Studies 6 credits, repeatable Directed independent research on some aspect of the fit to doctoral and advanced students, subject to the consen- be repeated by matriculated doctoral students.
-CJS 8911 Doctoral Tutorial in Rabbinics 6 credits, repeatable Directed independent research on some aspect of the field of Rabbinics.
-Li doctoral and advanced students, subject to the consent of the professor, and r be repeated by matriculated doctoral students.
+CJS 8910 Doctoral Tutorial in Judaic Studies 6 credits, repeatable Directed independent research on some aspect of the field to doctoral and advanced students, subject to the consent of be repeated by matriculated doctoral students.
+BIE 8910 Doctoral Tutorial in Biblical Studies 6 credits, repeatable Directed independent research on some aspect of the field to doctoral and advanced students, subject to the consent of be repeated by matriculated doctoral students.
+CJS 8911 Doctoral Tutorial in Rabbinics 6 credits, repeatable Directed independent research on some aspect of the fiel doctoral and advanced students, subject to the consent of the be repeated by matriculated doctoral students.